-Those of you who have run your business for some time will know that it is simply impossible to control and do everything, and make everything go right for you all the time.
+Those of you who have run your business for some time will know that it is simply impossible to control and do everything and make everything go right for you all the time.
 It’s just not possible, in good times or bad.
 This is especially true for dentists.
-We are not just selling a “product” manufactured by another company like retailers do.
-As dentists we are the manufacturer, the retailer and the customer relations people of all that we service.
-Therefore since our jobs are multifactorial in nature things can get on top of you and start to become overwhelming.
+We are not just selling a “product” manufactured by another company as retailers do.
+As dentists, we are the manufacturer, the retailer and the customer relations people of all that we service.
+Therefore since our jobs are multifactorial in nature, things can get on top of you and start to become overwhelming.

-The bad news is that we can’t change this fact immediately without implementing customized strategies.
+The bad news is that we can’t change this fact immediately without implementing customised strategies.

-You need to have a very careful look at everything you are doing in your business that is a revenue generator.
-Then prioritize these activities and then allow time in your day/week for the top 20% and you can delegate the rest.
+You need to have a detailed look at everything you are doing in your business that is a revenue generator.
+Then prioritise these activities and allow time in your day/week for the top 20%, and you can delegate the rest.

 Trying to undertake everything is business suicide.

-Sometimes it feels as if no one can do certain tasks in your business as well as you can.
-However, an effective and profitable leader learns to do only the very essential and ultra-important – the top 20% and let everyone else do the rest.
-You might even be pleasantly surprised by the skills you have within your own team!
+Sometimes it feels as if no one can do specific tasks in your business as well as you can.
+However, an effective and profitable leader learns to do only the essential and ultra-important – the top 20% and let everyone else do the rest.
+You might even be pleasantly surprised by the skills you have within your team!

 Cash is king

 Another aspect of your practice that can help to create a boom is cash flow.
-Maintaining your cash reserve is important at all times, but it is particularly so for small businesses.
+Maintaining your cash reserve is essential at all times, but it is mainly so for small businesses.
 These reserves help to cushion you against unexpected overheads.
-Looking after your cash flow will allow you to operate from a position of strength and give you the confidence to take advantage of any opportunities that will be able to give you a multifold return.
+Looking after your cash flow will allow you to operate from a position of strength and give you the confidence to take advantage of any opportunities that will provide you with a multi-fold return.

-Your success is dependent on many things; but if you are able to prepare yourself well by gaining the adequate knowledge/skills, then draw up some simple but effective plans of action and follow through on the 20% essentials, you might surprise yourself and find that success is yours.
+Your success is dependent on many things, but if you can prepare yourself well by gaining adequate knowledge/skills, then draw up some simple but effective plans of action and follow through on the 20% essentials, you might surprise yourself and find that success is yours.
 Some might call that being “lucky”.